gentoo/musl/README.md

 which aims to be lightweight, fast, simple, free, and strives to be correct in the sense of standards-conformance and safety.

+It is now archived as it has served its purpose as an overlay -- all the fixes are in the main ::gentoo repository.
+Thank you to everyone who contributed!

 https://musl.libc.org/

 ### Maintainers